 The Fund is also exposed to counterparty credit risk on derivative financial instruments.
 The counterparty credit risk for derivative financial instruments is managed by dealing with counterparties that have a credit rating that is not below the level of approved credit ratings as set out in National Instrument 81-102.
-During the periods ended December 31, 2014, December 31, 2013 and January 1, 2013, the counterparties to the Fund's derivative financial instruments had a credit rating of A-1 or higher from Standard & Poor's Ratings Services.
+During the years ended December 31, 2015 and 2014, the counterparties to the Fund's derivative financial instruments had a credit rating of A-1 or higher from Standard & Poor's Ratings Services.

-The Fund's derivatives are subject to offsetting, enforceable netting arrangements and similar agreements.
+The Fund's derivative instruments are subject to offsetting, enforceable netting arrangements and similar agreements.
 The Fund and its counterparty have elected to settle all transactions on a gross basis; however, each party has the option to settle all open contracts on a net basis in the event of default of the other party.
 All outstanding derivatives have been presented on a gross basis on the Statement of Financial Position as derivative assets or derivative liabilities, as they do not meet the criteria for offsetting in IAS 32 paragraph 42.